jostrm/azure-enterprise-scale-ml/documentation/v2/10_index.md

 ## 25) `Personas`: Connecting people & agents to processes (DataOps, MLOps, GenAIOps) & tools(architectures and services)

-Tehnically, there are two IaC automated project types in the AIFactory: ESML, GenAI.
-Here they are seen connected to PERSONAS.

 Personas is a tool the AIFactory uses to map *tools, processes and people*, to scale AI **organizationally** as well.
 Personas is used to: